campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-a-custom-set.md

 affects how intense the ambient lighting should appear.

 > **Note:** Unity has its own lighting settings in the **Lighting** window, but the settings above will
-> automatically override the settings found in the **Lighting** window on import into Flipside Studio,
+> automatically override the settings found in the **Lighting** window on import into Flipside,
 > and when you press **Play** to preview your set.

 ### Showing objects to actors but hiding them from cameras